mattma/coreos-distro/docs/setup-security-models.md

 # Set your cluster as the default cluster to use
 kubectl config set-context $CONTEXT_NAME --cluster=$CLUSTER_NAME --user=$USER
 kubectl config use-context $CONTEXT_NAME

+# To view your current config file
+./kubectl config view
 ```